 One way to be able to keep your heart open but not get overwhelmed is to develop some good grounding methods for sensitive souls.
 Inspiring music is one of the things that helps me.

-A Little Musical Boost for Your Day
+A Little Musical Support for You

 I needed this song the other day in light of so much discouragement in the news.
 Maybe it will inspire you too.